-Purpose: The purpose of this lesson is to familiarize you with the general safety considerations associated with working in a

-BC Hydro power system facility.

-Describe the types of, and need for, Personal Protective Equipment.

-- Outline the factors to consider when accessing a BC Hydro worksite. - Discuss how to ensure safety in hazardous areas. - Outline general fire prevention practices. - Outline the concerns around working with chemicals. - Explain the First Aid and Rescue Response requirements at BC Hydro. - Outline BC Hydro requirements for reporting incidents.
+- Purpose: The purpose of this lesson is to familiarize you with the general safety considerations associated with working in a BC Hydro power system facility. - Objectives: On completion of this lesson, you will be able to: - Describe the types of, and need for, Personal Protective Equipment. - Outline the factors to consider when accessing a BC Hydro worksite. - Discuss how to ensure safety in hazardous areas. - Outline general fire prevention practices. - Outline the concerns around working with chemicals. - Explain the First Aid and Rescue Response requirements at BC Hydro. - Outline BC Hydro requirements for reporting incidents.